Mu - The root of the cperl type hierarchy

 print $obj->{a}; # OUTPUT: «1»

 Mu provides generic methods for all cperl classes.
-All classes derive from Mu, the last @ISA
+All classes derive from Mu, the last @ISA entry is always "Mu".
+The common prefix mu 無 means "not have", "without" in East Asian languages.

-Creates a new object as avref with the declared number of fields (i.e. number of has
+Creates a new object as avref with the declared number of fields (i.e. number of has declarations, with padix offsets stored in @CLASSNAME::FIELDS).

-The array is shaped, and the field entries are initialized from the given positional args, and if missing from the initial class value, or if that is missing as undef
+The array is shaped, and the field entries are initialized from the given positional args, and if missing from the initial class value, or if that is missing as undef.

 :const fields are being initialized without problems, :const only means that the method accessor is not :lvalue.

-are initialized as array refs, has fields, like has %h
+array fields, like has @a are initialized as array refs, has fields, like has %h are initialized as hash refs.

 class XX {